MicrosoftDocs/learn/learn-pr/iot/remotely-monitor-devices-with-azure-iot-hub/includes/4-exercise-write-code-device-telemetry.md

 1. In the opened terminal, create an empty folder where you'll develop your code, called "cheesecave", by entering `mkdir cheesecave`.
 Then, navigate to that folder with `cd cheesecave`.

 1. From the **File** menu, create a new file.
 Insert a single line as a comment, such as `// Cheese Cave device app`.
-Save the file to the "cheesecave" folder (locating this folder might involve a bit of navigation), with the name "app.js".
+Save the file to the `cheesecave` folder (locating this folder might involve a bit of navigation), with the name `app.js`.
 By using the .js file extension, Visual Studio Code interprets this file as JavaScript and evaluates the contents with the JavaScript language service.

 1. Back in the terminal, install the required libraries.
 Enter:
     * **npm install azure-iot-device**
     * **npm install azure-iot-device-mqtt**
     * **npm install chalk**

 1. After you've entered the code below into the **app.js** file, you can run it from the terminal by entering `node app.js`.
-Ensure that the cheesecave folder is the current folder of the terminal, when you run the app.
+Ensure that the `cheesecave` folder is the current folder of the terminal, when you run the app.

 ::: zone-end
 ::: zone pivot="vscode-csharp"

-1.     o use C# in Visual Studio Code, ensure both [.NET Core](https://dotnet.microsoft.com/download), and the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) are installed.
+1. To use C# in Visual Studio Code, ensure both [.NET Core](https://dotnet.microsoft.com/download), and the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) are installed.

 1. Open a terminal in Visual Studio Code, and create a folder called "cheesecavedevice" (enter `mkdir cheesecavedevice`).
-Navigate to the cheesecavedevice folder.
+Navigate to the `cheesecavedevice` folder.

 1. Enter the following command in the terminal: `dotnet new console`.
 This command creates a **Program.cs** file in your folder, along with a project file.